xcube-dev/xcube-viewer/README.md

 will build target `eodatabee`.
 Available targets are `default`, `cyanoalert`, `eodatabee`, `esdl`.

+To add a new branding, create directories with same name as brandings in `public` and in `src/resources`.
+It is easiest to copying the `default` branding and rename it.
+Then alter what need be branded.

+You will also need to add a new entry in object named `brandings` in `src/config.ts` using your branding name as key.
+Also here, it is best to copy the `default` one and adapting it.

 ## Features

 * Select dataset, update variable and places list, fly to bounding box